-It can be confusing to know which ones are safe and secure to do your US Open betting.
-We want to take that burden off of you - there are a select few online sportsbooks we use ourselves at OnlineSportsBetting, and we compiled detailed reviews of each to help you find a sportsbook that works best for you.
+It can be confusing to know which ones are safe and secure for betting on the US Open.
+We want to take that burden off of you – there are a select few online sportsbooks we use ourselves at OnlineSportsBetting, and we compiled detailed reviews of each to help you find a sportsbook that works best for you.

 Whether you’re looking for a certain deposit option, a big bonus or a quick and easy sign-up process – we have you covered.